Ceddanne Rafaela: 2025

-In 2025, he started in center field in his second consecutive Opening Day appearance, recording his first RBI of the season by scoring Wilyer Abreu on a force out.
+Rafaela started in center field in 2025 in his second consecutive Opening Day, recording his first RBI of the season by scoring Wilyer Abreu on a force out.
 On May 8, Rafaela won the MLB Play of the Week award for a catch against the wall of Fenway's center field off the bat of Josh Jung.
-Hitting a walk-off home run at Fenway on June 4 against the Los Angeles Angels, Rafaela hit the shortest home run by a Red Sox player since Statcast tracking began in 2015, and the shortest recorded walk-off home run of any MLB player in the Statcast era, traveling just 308 feet to land near the Pesky Pole.
+Hitting a walk-off home run at Fenway on June 4 against the Los Angeles Angels, Rafaela hit the shortest home run by a Red Sox player since Statcast tracking began in 2015 and the shortest recorded walk-off home run of any MLB player in the Statcast era, traveling just 308 feet to land near the Pesky Pole.

-On July 11, Rafaela hit his second walk-off home run of the season, facing the Tampa Bay Rays at Fenway, sending the pitch from Pete Fairbanks over the Green Monster to lead the Red Sox to their 8th consecutive win of the season—their longest win record of the season to date, and the longest win record of the franchise since their 8-game win streak from April 29–May 6, 2023.
+On July 11, Rafaela hit his second walk-off home run of the season, facing the Tampa Bay Rays at Fenway, sending the pitch from Pete Fairbanks over the Green Monster—the 37 ft (11.33m) tall left field wall at Fenway—to lead the Red Sox to their eighth consecutive win of the season—their longest win record of the season to date, and the longest win streak since their eight-game win streak from April 29–May 6, 2023.
 He was awarded the MLB Play of the Week for a second time on September 7, for robbing Arizona Diamondbacks outfielder Corbin Carroll of a home run in right-center field at Chase Field the day before.
-Later that month, on September 26, Rafaela hit a walk-off triple against the Detroit Tigers to secure a 4–3 victory and Boston's first postseason berth since 2021.
+On September 26, Rafaela hit a walk-off triple against the Detroit Tigers to secure a 4–3 victory and Boston's first postseason berth since 2021.
+In his playoff debut, Rafaela batted 0-for-10 as Boston lost to the Yankees in the AL Wild Card Series.

-Rafaela ended the 2025 season with a .249 batting average, recording 16 home runs and 63 RBIs.
-He also recorded a .985 fielding percentage playing center field in 141 games, including an American League-best 8 assists, and a .958 fielding percentage in 24 games played at second base.
-On October 16, he was named as a finalist for the 2025 Gold Glove Award at center field for the American League.
-He won the center fielder Fielding Bible Award on October 23, and the outfielder Gold Glove on November 2.
+Rafaela ended the regular season with a .249 batting average, 16 home runs, and 63 RBIs.
+He also recorded a .985 fielding percentage playing center field in 141 games, including an AL-best 8 assists, and a .958 fielding percentage in 24 games played at second base.
+He won the center fielder Fielding Bible Award on October 23 and the center fielder AL Gold Glove Award on November 2.